Keraton Agung Sejagat

-The Keraton Agung Sejagat (ꦏꦫꦠꦺꦴꦤ꧀ꦲꦒꦸꦁꦱꦗꦒꦢ꧀; Universal Grand Throne) was a hybrid mystical movement and micronation based out of Purworejo Regency, Central Java, Indonesia.
+The Keraton Agung Sejagat (ꦏꦫꦠꦺꦴꦤ꧀ꦲꦒꦸꦁꦱꦗꦒꦢ꧀; Universal Grand Throne) was a hybrid mystical movement and fictional micronation based out of Purworejo Regency, Central Java, Indonesia.

 Founded by Totok Santoso Hadiningrat (also known as R. Toto Santoso) and Dyah Gitarja (also known as Fanni Aminadia), the Keraton started operations in 2018 and eventually accumulated around 450 members.
 The Keraton attracted unfavourable public attention when they publicly performed the wilujengan ritual in a Purworejo township.

 Timeline

 Origins

 In 2016, Hadiningrat founded the Jogjakarta Development Committee (DEC), claiming to be an NGO working in the field of development.
 Hadiningrat claimed that anyone who signed up to be a member would get disbursements of around 100 to 200 dollars a month.
 These disbursements would be drawn on the committee's account with the Esa Monetary Fund, a fictional Swiss bank.
 The disbursements would never materialise.
 Four years later, Hadiningrat would re-surface with the Keraton.